TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 ## Similarties
 * Both techniques are utilized to meet the reliability requirements of a system.
-* Both techniques are must test and analyze the system in order to evaluate the reliability
+* Both techniques are must test and analyze the system in order to evaluate the reliability.

 ## Differences
 * RGT and RDC use different methods to determine the reliability of a system.
 RGT uses two different metrics, Failure Intensity (FI) or Failure Rate (FR).
 These metrics will measure how the reliability will improve over time.
 RDC uses two different metrics, Time Between Failures (MTBF) or Probability of Failure (PoF).
 These metrics will determine if a system meets the reliability requirements.